 Bicycling is picking up in popularity across the country including right here in Mercer County.
 As people realize the health and environmental benefits of bicycling and in an attempt to avoid motor vehicle congestion and parking hassles, more people are picking up bicycling and more bicycles are populating Mercer County roads and trails.
 In response, Mercer County has worked to implement infrastructure and policies to accommodate bicyclists and to keep them safe on the road.

-Unfortunately, as bicycle accident attorneys know, safety is never guaranteed and bicycle accidents do happen.
+Unfortunately, our bike accident lawyers know, safety is never guaranteed and bicycle accidents do happen.
 Bicycle accident injuries can be devastating, especially when debilitating or fatal injuries are sustained.
 Injuries frequently render bicyclists unable to work, at least temporarily, and when lost wages are coupled with high medical costs for injuries, the results can often be financially crippling for families.

 Bicycle accident facts and statistics

 In 2017 there were 1,127 injuries and 21 fatalities in Pennsylvania bicycle accidents.
 While riding a bicycle at night is dangerous due to a higher risk of not being seen, more than half of the injuries and fatalities occurred while riding during daylight hours.
 The majority of bicyclists suffered injuries and fatalities at intersections often caused by motor vehicles failing to yield to the bicyclist’s right of way or failure to obey traffic signs and signals.